"A well trained dog is not only a joy to own,

 Both purebred and mixed breeds are welcome in class.
 Positive training is stressed in all training classes.

-Classes for Puppies, Companion Dog 2, and Skills for Hiking have lots of openings.
+Classes for Puppies, Companion Dog 1 & 2 levels, Agility, Marker Class.
 Click the Updated Schedule below.

 This is an 8 week course incorporating the AKC's S.T.A.R.
 Puppy program (certification degree from the AKC).
 S is for Socialization, T is for Training, A is for Activity, and R is for Responsibility.